 - Describe the resources for getting additional support through the community and ForgeRock commercial support

 Chapter 2: Deploying the ForgeRock Identity Platform Individual Components Using the ForgeRock DevOps Examples

-- Describe the role of the ForgeRock Git repositories
+- Describe the role of the public ForgeRock Git repositories

 - Create a configuration repository for your deployments